SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Recruitment Logistics

 Talk about how we thought about handling the load by having slots.
-But this is way too complicated and didn't work out, so the best way is actually to make careful polls, and if one day has a super high load, encourage people from that day to come on a low load day.
+But this is way too complicated and didn't work out (explain why), so the best way is actually to make careful polls, and if one day has a super high load, encourage people from that day to come on a low load day.

 Talk about how system, data filling errors are so common, regardless of how careful you think you are